Logo Text Blaze

 List Comprehensions

-Text Blaze has powerful methods for manipulating lists: including filter(), map(), and reduce().
+Text Blaze has powerful built-in functions for transforming lists: including filter(), map(), and reduce().

 Imagine you wanted to square each element of an ordered list.
 The following example shows how to do that with both the map() function and a list comprehension: